AkashPujari/FewRel-Adv-ML/README.md

 # FewRel-Adv-ML
 Meta Learning on FewRel in Euclidean and Non Euclidean Space

-## Training the model in Euclidean space
+## Training and Evaluating the model in Euclidean space
 ```bash
 python train_demo.py \
     --trainN 5 --N 5 --K 1 --Q 1 \